Skip to content

 The hard questions, in the order investors actually ask them.

-We would rather an investor read our answer than guess.
-Every objection here has come up in live conversations; each gets a direct response and points to the modelled evidence.
+Every objection here has come up in live conversations.
+Each gets a direct response, and points to the modeled evidence where it exists.

 UAE is a crowded fleet market with little room for a subscription entrant at early-stage scale.
 Saudi has larger delivery volumes, explicit sovereign-capital appetite for Vision 2030 investments, and a regulatory posture that rewards Saudi-resident operators.
 Subscription is unusual for both markets; the Kingdom is where the policy tailwind is actually paid in SAR.